 We consume energy through heating, hot water and electricity.
 We are working to reduce energy consumption and to make sure that the energy that we use has an ecolabel.

-For travel, we must always consider whether it is possible to choose a more eco-friendly alternative, whether it is possible to replace a trip with a video conference, and whether the most eco-friendly means of transport has been chosen.
+For travel, we must always consider whether it is possible to choose a more eco-friendly alternative, whether it is possible to replace a trip with with a digital meeting, and whether the most eco-friendly means of transport has been chosen.
 Bactiguard uses different means of transport when transporting products and intermediate goods and always strives to optimise its transport to reduce negative environmental impact.

 The Group engages in notifiable activities under the Swedish Environmental Code (environmentally hazardous activities and health protection) and to the Swedish Work Environment Authority (use of contagions in risk group 2).
 The notifiable activities concern portions of the production process and the research and development the company conducts.

 Employees and social aspects

 Motivated employees is key if we are going to be successful in our mission to prevent infections.
 To ensure that we have motivated employees, it is important that our business contributes to sustainable societal development in accordance with our vision and that our culture is characterized by our core values.
 These core values form an integral part of everything we do and help to create a positive work environment.

 We work together to achieve our goals and therefore create a work environment where employees can experience job satisfaction and feel a sense of commitment.
-We utilise our employees’ individual skills, which span a wide range of areas, including product and business development, production, clinical studies, marketing and sales.
+We utilise our employees’ individual skills, which span the entire value chain, including product and business development, production, clinical studies, marketing and sales.